Privacy Notice: Your information, your rights

 The Health and Social Care Act 2012 also states the need to collect, record, store and use your personal data in order to provide healthcare services to you.

 All data controllers must notify the Information Commissioner’s Office (ICO) of all personal information processing activities.
-Our ICO Data Protection Register number is Z6052598 and our entry can be found in the Data Protection Register on ICO
+The Walton Centre ICO Data Protection Register number is Z6052598 and our entry can be found in the online Data Protection Register on ICO

 Data Processors - The Trust will use the services of additional data processors, which will provide additional expertise to assist in the delivery of services.
 We share the minimum information necessary to allow the data processors to act on our behalf.
 Each contract will have a specific list of information to be shared and the legal basis allowing us to legitimately share the information.
 We have entered into contracts with other companies/organisations to provide some services for us or on our behalf.
 These organisations are known as “data processors".
-These organisations are subject to the same legal rules and conditions for keeping personal confidential data safe and secure and are underpinned by a contract with us.
+These organisations are subject to the same legislation and accountability for keeping personal confidential data safe and secure and which is set out in a contract with us.
 Before awarding any contract, we ensure that organisations will look after your information to the same high standards that we do.
 Those organisations can only use your information for the service we have contracted them for and cannot use it for any other purpose.

 Article 6(1) (a) - the data subject has given consent to the processing of his or her personal data for one or more specific purposes.